muliang0711/DB_Design_Pratice/Bus_Station_managment_system/DOC.md

 #### `Customer`
 People who buy tickets via the System, or who buy things at the shops managed by the Bus Station.

+Customers can be non-members or members.
+A customer needs to pay a RM10 membership fee to become a member.
+The `membershipStatus` attribute indicates whether a customer is a `guest` (not a member) or a `member`.

+The `pointBalance` attribute is only meaningful for `member`s.
+For a `guest`, the value of `pointBalance` is always `0`.

 ### Staff management
 #### `Staff`
 - People who work for the Bus Station, including shop counter staff, washroom cleaners, etc.